 - HT/staff reports and presentations to the FGB and committees

 - school improvement plan termly impact statements, PP, Catch Up Premium and SP plans and reports

 - LA and diocesan adviser monitoring reports, SIAMS report, Ofsted reports

 - financial monitoring data, premises reports, external H&S reports, governor annual premises inspections, GDPR audits

 - pupil, staff and parent voice including annual parents’ questionnaires

 - HT and staff (anonymised) performance management reports

 - safeguarding information as outlined above

-Governors monitor their own performance and do alternate annual reviews of performance of the FGB.
+Governors monitor and evaluate their own performance and that of the Chair.